Browse: BuenosTours › Buenos Aires Guide › Local › History › Flag Day in Argentina

 Every Day Should Be A Holiday?

 In Argentina, every day really is a holiday.
 Of sorts.
 But there are so many national holidays and assorted celebratory days here, that it’s not far from the truth.
 In Argentina, it seems, every dog has his day, or feriado.
-From conventional days like Love Day (Dia del Amor, 14th November) and National Tango Day (Dia Nacional del Tango, 11th December), to wild and wacky ones like Train Tracks day (Dia del Riel, 18th July) and Day of the Noodle Maker (Dia del Obrero Fideero, 22nd May), they’re all here.
+From conventional days like Love Day (Día del Amor, 14th November) and National Tango Day (Día Nacional del Tango, 11th December), to wild and wacky ones like Day of the Noodle Maker (Dia del Obrero Fideero, 22nd May), they’re all here.

 Yes, it’s “National Flag of Argentina Day”

 Still, the streets are deadly quiet on the 20th June, as per most national holidays here.
-Everyone has the day off for Dia de la Bandera (National Flag Day, in Argentina), which always gets put on the third Monday of June, so that we can all enjoy a long weekend.
+Everyone has the day off for Dia de la Bandera (National Flag Day, in Argentina).
 Read on to learn a little more about the Argentine National Flag.

 Manuel Belgrano, Creator of the National Flag of Argentina